The Pink Singers: Introduction

+Pink Singers has an open recruitment process, with new members attending several auditions at the beginning of each season, followed by a formal selection process.
+The choir has a diverse background of all ages, genders and musical levels and sings a wide range of styles including pop, classical, jazz, folk and musical theatre excerpts, with performances ranging from Edward Elgar to Ellie Goulding, from Mozart to Massive Attack and many more.
+In addition, some of the pieces in each season are accompanied by choreography to enhance the visual impact of the performance.

 Structure

-The choir's singing members are split across 8 voices, upper and lower registers each for Soprano, Alto, Tenor and Bass sections respectively.
-This vocal range gives the choir great flexibility in musical pieces tackled over the years, from simple 2 part harmonies through to full 12 part splits when including semi-chorus parts.

-Musical seasons in the past few years have all had a theme for the final concert.
-Choir members offer up fresh themes each season, which are decided on by a musical team made up of both paid and volunteer members, led by the Musical and Artistic Directors who also run each rehearsal.
+The Pink Singers is a mixed-voice SATB choir comprising approximately 90 singing members, divided into eight vocal sections.
+Each of the traditional Soprano, Alto, Tenor and Bass parts is split into upper and lower voice groups, allowing for greater musical versatility.
+This structure enables the choir to perform a wide range of arrangements, from basic two-part harmonies to more complex compositions involving up to twelve vocal lines, including semi-choral divisions.

+The choir operates on a biannual musical season structure, beginning in February and September each year.
+Each season culminates in a major public concert, often themed around a central concept.
+These themes are proposed by choir members and selected by the choir’s musical team, which includes both paid professionals and volunteers.
+Rehearsals and artistic direction are led by the appointed Musical Director and Artistic Director, who oversee repertoire development and vocal training throughout the season.

-The Pink Singers is a registered UK charity (1151365) and is run entirely through a volunteer committee.
-The choir also employs the professional support of a Musical Director and a trained accompanist.
+The Pink Singers is a registered UK charity (1151365).
+The organisation is managed by a volunteer committee responsible for the administration, planning, and coordination of activities.
+In addition to volunteer leadership, the choir employs a professional Musical Director and an accompanist to support rehearsals and performances.

 Historic overview

-The choir was founded by Brian Kennedy and Mark Bunyan in 1983.
+The Pink Singers was established in 1983 by Brian Kennedy and Mark Bunyan in London.
 Kennedy, author of Kennedy's Gay Guide to London was inspired by the large gay choruses which had taken off in the USA.
 He persuaded Bunyan, a cabaret artiste making a name for himself, to take the reins of the musical direction for the first few months.
 The first public performance was at London Pride in 1983.
 The LGBT landscape in the UK then was substantially different to today: the age of consent was unequal, AIDS had barely reached the political agenda, Britain had not yet had appointed an openly gay MP, and any form of legally-recognised partnership between same-sex couples seemed like a pipe dream.
 The choir was established to be a counterpart to the choruses which had emerged in the US and one of its first actions was to provide music at that year's Lesbian & Gay Pride march, in support of the political changes happening at the time.

 As more freedoms and rights have been granted to LGBT individuals and partners the principal aims of the choir have also evolved, which were codified when the choir became a UK charity: